SINGROUP/StyleTransAugment/README.md

 # AFM-Augmentation
 Enhancing AFM Image Analysis and Prediction through Machine Learning and Data Augmentation

-This project relies on the [ASD-AFM-dev](https://github.com/SINGROUP/ASD-AFM-dev) data-augmentation branch.
+This project relies on the [ASD-AFM-dev](https://github.com/SINGROUP/ASD-AFM-dev) data-augmentation branch as well as [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) to realise the style translation.

 ## Usage